Tickets to Disney World for Florida Residents in 2026

 Disney Pirate Pass Blockout Dates

-The Disney Pirate Pass does not limit you to just weekdays and has fewer black out days.
+The Disney Pirate Pass does not limit you to just weekdays and has fewer blockout days.

 These tend to focus on the peak holidays.
-For example, a week in March, two weeks around Easter, Thanksgiving week and the last two weeks in December around Christmas/New Year.
-You are also likely to see long weekends around Memorial Day, Independence Day, Labor Day and Columbus Day.
+For example, a week in March, two weeks around Easter, Thanksgiving week, and the last two weeks in December around Christmas/New Year.
+You will also likely see long weekends around Memorial Day, Independence Day, Labor Day, and Columbus Day.

 Disney Incredi-Pass Blockout Dates

-Whereas the Disney Incredi-Pass has no blackout days at all, the Disney Sorcerer Pass gives you access for most of the year with just a few days at Thanksgiving and the last two weeks in December around Christmas/New Year (18 days in total).
+Whereas the Disney Incredi-Pass has no blockout days, the Disney Sorcerer Pass gives you access for most of the year, with just a few days at Thanksgiving and the last two weeks in December around Christmas/New Year (18 days in total).

-With the exception of the Disney Incredi-Pass, all the other passes block out part at least of Thanksgiving week unlike the old passes they replace which did not restrict this holiday period.
+Except for the Disney Incredi-Pass, all the other passes block out part of Thanksgiving week, at least, unlike the old passes they replaced, which did not restrict this holiday period.

 Other Blockout Dates

-It is not clear at this time if/when Disney will re-introduce the water park annual passes and the special Epcot after 4 p.m. pass that is popular with residents wanted to go to one of the evening concert performances.
+It is unclear now if/when Disney will re-introduce the water park annual passes and the special Epcot after 4 p.m. pass, which is popular with residents who want to attend one of the evening concert performances.

-• an Epcot After 4 Pass giving unlimited access Epcot after 4 p.m. for a whole year
+- An Epcot After 4 Pass gives unlimited access to Epcot after 4 pm for a whole year

-• Water Park Annual Pass giving unlimited access to both Disney’s Blizzard Beach and Typhoon Lagoon water park
+- Water Park Annual Pass gives Disney’s Blizzard Beach and Typhoon Lagoon water park unlimited access

 Disney Vacation Club members used to be able to get discounts on some annual passes.
-They must now pay full price on both the new Disney Sorcerer Pass and Disney Incredi-Pass.
+However, they must now pay full price for the new Disney Sorcerer Pass and Disney Incredi-Pass.

 General Admission Rules

-Like most of the Florida theme parks, anyone aged 10 or over is classed as an adult.
+Like most Florida theme parks, anyone aged ten or over is considered an adult.
 They will have to buy an adult ticket.

-Children between the ages of 3 and 9 are classed as children and may purchase a child ticket.
+Children between 3 and 9 are classed as children and may purchase a child ticket.

 Children under the age of 3 are admitted for free.

-Walt Disney World does not offer reduced annual pass prices for children, adult and child prices are the same.
+Walt Disney World does not offer reduced annual pass prices for children.
+The prices for adults and children are the same.

-If you are not a Florida Resident, then you can still buy single day admission tickets, multi-day tickets and one annual pass.
-For UK or Ireland visitors, there are also special UK visitor “length of stay” ticket options.
+If you are not a Florida Resident, you can still buy single-day admission tickets, multi-day tickets, and one annual pass.
+There are also special UK visitor “length of stay” ticket options for UK or Ireland visitors.

 Prices for Single and Multi-Day Tickets to Disney World for Florida Residents